RahulNadkarni/My-Projects/README.md

 # My-Projects

 Hello!
-My name is Rahul Nadkarni and I am currently a second year junior at UC Santa Cruz majoring in Computer Engineering.
+My name is Rahul Nadkarni and I am currently a third year undergraduate student at UC Santa Cruz majoring in Computer Engineering.
 These projects exhibit my versatilie ability in programming.
 I am fluent in Python, C, Assembly Language, and C#/Unity.
 Each of the projects in the repository represent my ability in each one of these programming languages.
 Although 3DCampusAR, my C# and Unity project, is not shown in my repository, if you wish to see the completed project, visit 3DCampus AR on the App Store: https://apps.apple.com/us/app/3dcampus-ar/id1474046485

 If you wish to see the source code and the subsequent Unity Project for 3DCampusAR, contact me at rnadkarni3@gmail.com.